filecoin-project/FIPs/FIPS/fip-xxx-sealerid.md

 ## Security Considerations

 * *Front-running Attacks* :
-  * These are possible also in tyhe current protocol but they are not rational (ie, termination fee will be paid by the front-runner SP);
+  * These are not rational (ie, termination fee will be paid by the front-runner SP);
   * If needed, we can implement ACL (see point 3 in the spec) to make this kind of attacks impossible.

 * *Double spending a Sector*: TODO (add a signature done by sealer to make “double-spending” sectors detectable on chain);